-Any of these three areas can sabotage the sales effort but get these 3 things right and you’re almost guaranteed to have success.
+Any of these three areas can sabotage the sales effort, but get these three things right, and you’re almost guaranteed to have success.

-Now I’m not saying that tricks and techniques are no good.
+Now, I’m not saying that tricks and techniques are bad.
 In fact, many of them are.
 Techniques for selling are indeed very helpful, but the fact is that so many people over the years have used the tricks and techniques and these systems to manipulate people in a sales environment.
-That it has given people a bad perspective on what it means to be a salesperson.
+It has given people a bad perspective on what it means to be a salesperson.

-Managing the sales process with a right CRM solution is one of the techniques we use when addressing the second A, Activity.
+Managing the sales process with the right CRM solution is one of the techniques we use when addressing the second A, activity.

 Another technique we use is the Default Calendar.
-The Default Calendar technique is a critical part of the sales management system that we use to help our clients and their sales teams to deliver the right amount of activity.
-By blocking these activities into their calendars as appointments with themselves that they can be then held accountable to keep.
+The Default Calendar technique is a critical part of the sales management system that we use to help our clients and their sales teams deliver the right amount of activity.
+By blocking these activities from their calendars as appointments with themselves, they can then be held accountable for keeping them.

-This is all about educating the sales team in the best practices of selling.
+This is all about educating the sales team on the best practices for selling.

-One of the main things we do when developing acumen is we teach sales professionals the Rule of Threes.
-The Rule of Threes is based on the premise that selling is about building a relationship in a series of successive conversations.
+One of the main things we do when developing acumen is teach sales professionals the Rule of Threes.
+The Rule of Threes is based on the premise that selling is about building a relationship through a series of successive conversations.

-You can apply this Rule of Threes with virtually any sales team that you train in virtually any industry.
+You can apply this Rule of Threes to virtually any sales team that you train in virtually any industry.
 It’s all about earning the right to the next conversation by understanding what your prospect’s little voice is saying during each stage of the conversation.
-And that’s the third and final A of the sales management system, acumen.
+And that’s the third and final A of the sales management system, Acumen.

-If you’d like more about how business coaching can help in growing your business, get in touch with me.
+If you’d like to learn more about how business coaching can help grow your business, get in touch with me.
 You can book an initial complimentary 15-minute call with me at TimeWithShane.com.